 Fix 7: Change your server region

-If you can get past the connecting screen but Discord stuck on connecting to voice channel, you can try changing the region of your server.
+If you can get past the connecting screen but Discord is stuck on connecting to the voice channel, you can try changing the region of your server.
 To change the server region, you’ll need to be an admin of the server.

 1. Click the down arrow next to your server’s name to open its drop-down menu.

 2. In the drop-down menu, select Server Settings.

 3. Select the Server Region option on the right side.

 4. Choose another server region and click Save Changes.

 Fix 8: Using a FlushDNS command